This travel guide was prepared by: international trading company

 We love Thuringia and the people living in this ":new state" of the reunified Germany.
 In addition my son from my first marriage has moved his company to Suhl, the center of Southern Thuringia.

-We believe that after we have included all new experiences in our Internet travel guide that the tourist industry should be convinced that we are a reliable partner and should give us contracts for designing web sites or for translating information in museums etc.
+We believed that after we have included all new experiences in our Internet travel guide that the tourist industry should be convinced that we are a reliable partner and should give us contracts for designing web sites or for translating information in museums etc.

 By exploring the surroundings from Suhl I found a place called the "Schwarzer Crux".